Sandbox47/upgraded-ballotsnarks/QuickStart.md

 32;20;4;[5,3,2,1];108500;43845;152345;73.33515930175781;29132;7669;1047
 ```

-The results we obtained using Groth16 and Circom in our thesis as well as the results obtained by Huber et al. using Groth16 and libsnark are saved in the folder `src/benchmarks/thesis_results`.
+The results we obtained using Groth16 and Twisted Edwards curves in our paper are saved in the folder `src/benchmarks/short_paper_results`.

 ### Test Suites
 To run multiple benchmarks together, we use test suites and a config file to create these.
 In the folder `src/benchmarks/testSuites`, we provide a `testConfig.json` file.
 This file is used to generate the test suites and has the following entries: